241107140001/AI-MatSci-Lab-raghav/README.md

 ✔ Learn professional project management using Git with AI notebooks.

 ---
+### Materials Project Data Retrieval & Analysis

+This repository contains Python workflows and Jupyter Notebooks designed to securely authenticate, query, and analyze material properties using the [Materials Project API](https://docs.materialsproject.org/) (mp-api).

+### 🛠️ Environment Setup

+The notebooks are configured to run inside an Anaconda virtual environment named materials using **Python 3.12**.

+### 1. Install Dependencies

+Activate your environment and run the following command to install the required data processing, visualization, and API client libraries:

+bash

+pip install mp-api pandas matplotlib seaborn python-dotenv

+Use code with caution.

+### 2. Secure API Key Configuration

+To safeguard your Materials Project credentials, this repository utilizes python-dotenv to manage secret keys without hardcoding them into the codebase.

+1. Create a file named .env in the root folder of this project:

+bash

+touch .env

+Use code with caution.
+2. Open the .env file and add your official Materials Project API Key:

+env

+MP_API_KEY=your_actual_api_key_here

+Use code with caution.

+### 📂 Repository Structure

+### 🔬 Notebook 1: Initialization & Visualizations

+* **File:** 01_environment_and_plotting.ipynb
+* **Purpose:** Validates package installation integrity and loads the data visualization baseline.
+* **Core Libraries:** pandas, matplotlib.pyplot, seaborn

+### 🔑 Notebook 2: Secure API Authentication

+* **File:** 02_api_authentication.ipynb
+* **Purpose:** Sets up environment configuration frameworks and loads the MPRester client securely via environment variables.
+* **Core Libraries:** os, python-dotenv, mp_api.client

+### 🚀 Usage Example

+Once your .env configuration file is active, you can securely query data through the MPRester context manager client without exposing your token keys:

+python

+import os
+from dotenv import load_dotenv from mp_api.client import MPRester

+# Load environment variables from the .env file
+load_dotenv()
+api_key = os.getenv("MP_API_KEY")

+# Query materials safely
+with MPRester(api_key) as mpr:
+    # Example: Search for materials by chemical formula
+    docs = mpr.summary.search(formula="GaAs")
+    print(f"Successfully retrieved {len(docs)} entries for GaAs!")

+Use code with caution.

+### 📄 License

+This project is open-source and available under the [MIT License](LICENSE).
 # 🛠 Technologies Used

 | Technology | Purpose |